kubescape/kubescape/README.md

 ## Community

 Kubescape is an open source project, we welcome your feedback and ideas for improvement.
-We are part of the Kubernetes community and are building more tests and controls as the ecosystem develops.
+We are part of the cloud-native community and are enhancing the project as the ecosystem develops.

-We hold [community meetings](https://zoom.us/j/95174063585) on Zoom, on the first Tuesday of every month, at 14:00 GMT. ([See that in your local time zone](https://time.is/compare/1400_in_GMT)).
+We hold [community meetings](https://zoom.us/j/95174063585) on Zoom, every other week, at 14:00 GMT. ([See that in your local time zone](https://time.is/compare/1400_in_GMT)).

 The Kubescape project follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).